gvwilson/thirdbit/src/fiction/iffy/index.md

-Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, a printer all the way from Nova Zembla.
+Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle as thick as Iffy's arm, and the prize of them all, a printer all the way from Nova Zembla.